Putting off Retirement

 If you love working, why stop?
 That’s the question a growing number of people ask themselves – not just those whose retirement plans were delayed by the recession.
 Retiring by 65 may be the traditional view, but those who see their lifestyles, social networks and self-identities as inseparable from their careers are not in any rush.

 “A lot of my clients are not emotionally ready to retire,” says Sue Smith, CFP®, Northern Trust senior financial consultant.
-“They want to stay active in what they enjoy, and that’s going to work every day.”
+“They want to stay active in what they enjoy, and that’s going to work.”

-Today 23% of workers plan to retire by age 64, down from 50% in 1991, according to the Employee Benefit Research Institute 2011 Retirement Confidence Study.
+The percentage of workers expected to retire after age 65 has increased from 11% in 1991 to 35% in 2015, according to the Employee Benefit Research Institute 2015.

 If you are among the growing number of people who choose to continue working later in life, consider the impact of delayed retirement on your investment portfolio and estate planning.